Managing OKRs at scale is not simple. This is one of the key problems Gtmhub solves.

 And as organizations align themselves around business goals and priorities, very often objectives get reassigned between people – to ensure that no one has too much on their plate and can fully focus.

-This is why we have introduced bulk assigning and reassigning.
+That is why we have introduced bulk assigning and reassigning.

 If you've already used the tagging option and you have all the labels on their relevant place, that's awesome!